pwaring/technical-talks/freelancing/slides.md

  - Blog if you have time
  - Keyword-rich domain

-# Social media profile

- - Two networks are worthwhile
- - Twitter
- - LinkedIn

 # Time management

  - Sales meetings are expensive - ration them
- - Lawyer model: 1 hour meeting, then charge
+ - First hour meeting + travel is free, then charge

 # Money management